Swan maiden: Irish folktale

-Wales
+Welsh tales

 Author Marie Trevelyan stated that the swan appears in Welsh tradition, sometimes "closely connected" to fairies.
 She also provided the summary of a tale from Whitmore Bay, Barry Island, in Glamorgan that she claimed "was well known in the early part of the nineteenth century".
 In this story, a young farmer, working in a field near the sea, sees a swan alighting near a stone; the bird takes off its feathers, becomes a woman, bathes for a while, then returns as a bird to the skies.
 This goes on for some time, until the farmer decides to hide the swan feathers the next time the woman goes to bathe in the lake.
-It happes thus and the swan woman begs for her feathers back, but the farmer refuses.
+It happens thus and the swan woman begs for her feathers back, but the farmer refuses.
 They eventually marry and he hides the featherskin in a locked oaken chest.
 One day, the man forgets to lock his chest; the swan woman gets her feathers back and flies away from their home as a swan.
 The farmer returns home just in time to see her departure, and dies of a broken heart.